Skip to main content

 • The table uses the classic MergeTree engine.
 This is recommended for logs and traces and should not need to be changed.

 • The above schema applies ZSTD(1) to columns.
 This offers the best compression for logs.
-Users can increase the ZSTD compression level (1 above) for better compression, although this is rarely beneficial.
+Users can increase the ZSTD compression level (above the default of 1) for better compression, although this is rarely beneficial.
 Increasing this value will incur greater CPU overhead at insert time (during compression), although decompression (and thus queries) should remain comparable.
 See here for further details.
 Additional delta encoding is applied to the Timestamp with the aim of reducing its size on disk.

 • Most other types here e.g. ServiceName as LowCardinality, are optimized.
 Note the Body, although JSON in our example logs, is stored as a String.